 PEDS-433C.
 ALLERGY AND CLINICAL IMMUNOLOGY.
-Clinical evaluation and practice in use of methods of diagnosis and treatment of allergic and immunologic disorders including the atopic diseases, immunologic deficiency states, and bone marrow transplantation.
+Clinical appraisal and practice in use of methods of diagnosis and treatment of allergic and immunologic disorders including the atopic diseases, immunologic deficiency states, and bone marrow transplantation.
 Scope: in-depth seminars, history, physical examination, skin testing, a variety of clinical immunologic tests, and Clinical Research Unit experience.
-Credit: 1 to 8.
+For more information please call 684-9914.
+Credit: 4.
 Enrollment: max 2.
-Burks, Markert, Williams, Roberts, Frank, Buckley, Lee and Mankad
+Mankad, Burks, Markert, Williams, Roberts, Frank, Buckley, and Lee

 PEDS-434C.
-CLINICAL GENETICS AND METABOLISM.
+CLINICAL GENETICS/ METABOLISM.
 The student becomes familiar with evaluation and management of various genetic disorders including malformation syndromes and biochemical disorders.
 History-taking, pedigree construction and analysis, specialized aspects of the dysmorphological physical examination, diagnostic techniques, routine and specialized laboratory methods (cytogenetic, biochemical, molecular), and reference materials (texts and computer programs) are covered.
 Students participate in weekly teaching and clinical conferences.
-Credit: 1 to 4.
+For more information please call 684-2036.
+Credit: 4.
 Enrollment: max 2.
-McDonald
+McDonald tion, the use of laboratory tests and radiological tools and pharmacotherapy in the diagnosis and management of childhood neurological disorders.
+Prerequisite: contact Dr. Lewis at 668-0477.
+Credit: 1 to 8.
+Enrollment: max 2.
+Lewis

 PEDS-436C.
 PEDIATRIC NEUROLOGY.
 Students will partake in the evaluation and management of both hospitalized and ambulatory pediatric patients with neurological disorders.
-Emphasis is placed on the neurodevelopmental history, neurological examination, the use of laboratory tests and radiological tools and pharmacotherapy in the diagnosis and management of childhood neurological disorders.
-Prerequisite: contact Dr. Lewis.
-Credit: 1 to 8.
-Enrollment: max 2.
-Lewis
+Emphasis is placed on the neurodevelopmental history, neurological examina-

 PEDS-440C.
-PEDIATRIC INTENSIVE CARE UNIT.
+ADVANCED GENERAL PEDIATRICS-INTENSIVE CARE.
 This advanced course is designed to allow students a four-week experience as a subintern in the Pediatric Intensive Care Unit.
 Under supervision of faculty attendings, fellows, and residents, the senior student assumes responsibility for the care of critically ill children admitted to the medicine and surgery services in the Pediatric Intensive Care Unit.
 Emphasis is placed on the development of the pathophysiologic approach to the diagnosis and therapy of a broad spectrum of pediatric illnesses as they present in acute care settings.
 Advanced concepts in pediatric critical care are emphasized.
 Students are expected to take night call with pediatric house staff.
+For more information, please contact Dr. Hartman at 681-6403.
 Prerequisite: PEDS 205C.
 Credit: 5.
 Enrollment: max 2.
-Cheifetz, Kern, Meliones, Schulman, Turi, and Weldon
+Hartman, Cheifetz, Kern, Meliones, Schulman, Turi, Mistry, and Weldon

 PEDS-441C.
 PEDIATRIC NEPHROLOGY.
-The course is designed to provide experience in diagnosis, interpretations of laboratory tests, natural history, and treatment of acute and chronic disorders of the kidney in children.
-The student also is exposed to the management of fluid and electrolyte disorders in infants and children.
-Prerequisite: prior approval of Dr. Wigfall.
-Credit: 1 to 4.
+Students actively participate in assigned patient care, and prepare didactic presentations as a part of instruction.
+Clinical work provides the students with exposure to clinical nephrology and basic renal physiology.
+The course will provide experience in diagnosis, interpretations of laboratory tests, natural history, and treatment of acute and chronic disorders of the kidney in children.
+The student will participate in the management of fluid and electrolyte disorders in infants and children.
+Consultative services are provided for inpatients and outpatients from general and subspecialty disciplines in pediatrics, intensive care units, and the transplant services.
+For more information, please contact Dr. Wigfall at 684-4688 or via email at wigfa001@mc.duke.edu.
+Credit: 4.
 Enrollment: max 1.
-Foreman and Wigfall
+Wigfall and Foreman